Porsche 911 (993): Turbo

 The 993 Turbo coupé was introduced in 1995.
-It featured a new twin-turbocharged engine displacing 3.6 liters and generating a maximum power output of 300 kW.
+It featured a new twin-turbocharged engine displacing 3.6 litres and generating a maximum power output of 300 kW.
 Air-to-air intercoolers, electronic engine management, redesigned cylinder heads, and other modified engine internals completed the new engine.
 The 993 Turbo was the first 911 Turbo with all-wheel drive, taken from the 959 flagship model.
 The Turbo's bodywork differs from the Carrera by widened rear wheel arches (about 6 cm), redesigned front and rear bumper moldings, and a fixed "whale tail" rear wing housing the intercoolers.
 New 18 in alloy wheels with hollow spokes were standard.

 The 993 Turbo was one of the first production cars in the world to have an OBDII diagnostics system (the 3.8-litre and GT versions did not have that system, and the normally aspirated 993 variants did not receive it until 1996 model year).
 The successors of the 993 Turbo since have had water-cooled heads.
 The car also had larger brakes than those on the base Carrera model.

 Throughout the production run of the Turbo, two distinct differences existed.
 The 1997 and 1998 cars had these differences from the 1996 cars: